aherbert/gdsc-smlm/docs/analysis_plugins.rst

 Cluster localisations into clusters using distance and optionally time thresholds.
 When using a time threshold each cluster can only have one localisation per time frame.
 With the correct parameters a cluster should represent all the localisations of a single fluorophore molecule including blinking events.

 This plugin is very similar to the ``Trace Molecules`` plugin (section :numref:`%s <analysis_plugins:Trace Molecules>`) and many of the options are the same.
+Key differences are that ``Cluster Molecules`` can join clusters together, can join multiple localisations in the same frame, can join new localisations based on the distance to any localisation in a cluster and can measure distances to the cluster centroid.
+The ``Trace Molecules`` algorithm only joins single localisations to an existing track based on the distance between the closest localisations in time, and requires only 1 localisation per frame in a track. ``Cluster Molecules`` can be used to aggregate more than 1 molecule; ``Trace Molecules`` is used to aggregate localisations from the same molecule over time.

 The following options are available:

 .. list-table::
    :widths: 20 80